 Sand Creek Trail

-Sand Creek Trail is a maintained recreational trail that begins on the Bethel College campus.
+Sand Creek Trail is a National Recreation Trail that begins on the Bethel College campus.

 Area residents, students and visitors are encouraged to enjoy the trail and its variety of plant, animal and bird life.
 The main trailhead is located at Memorial Grove, an area designed for reflection, fellowship and special events.
-The trail connects with Arbor Lane – a double row of trees designed to welcome visitors to the city of North Newton – as well as the biking-walking trail, nicknamed
+The trail connects with the paved path through Chisholm Park in North Newton and the biking-walking trail, nicknamed

 The Trail of Two Cities, that runs alongside Sand Creek through the city of Newton.